evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ### Safety Systems

+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/): Standard on the Zeekr 7X Long Range AWD, this system prevents the wheels from locking during braking.

 [**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/): Standard on the Zeekr 7X Long Range AWD, this system improves the vehicle's stability and handling during sudden maneuvers or on slippery road conditions.

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the Zeekr 7X Long Range AWD, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.